Visa Information

 Download Forms

-- Complete the online Schengen visa application form, print it out and take it to your appointment.
+- Complete the online Schengen visa application form which will contribute to the fastest possible processing of your application file, print it out and take it to your appointment.
 It is strongly recommended to complete the form using the online portal instead of the paper format.

 - The portal will guide you through the application questions and will make sure you do not forget to enter any necessary values.